-- The preferred Render Safe Procedure (RSP) should utilize remote means; - Manual render-safe actions shall be carried out only as a last resort; - The operator shall be exposed to an EO item for the minimum time; - Mandatory safe waiting periods14 shall be observed; - Operations shall be planned; - In IEDD, the preferred RSP should utilize remote neutralization through disruption; - The operator shall revert to remote means whenever possible.
+- The preferred Render Safe Procedure (RSP) should utilize remote means; - The operator shall be exposed to an EO item for the minimum time; - Mandatory safe waiting periods13 shall be observed; - Operations shall be planned;

-14 Safe waiting periods are waiting times which an EOD operator must allow to elapse following positive EOD action, prior to making a manual approach.
+13 Safe waiting periods are waiting times which an EOD operator must allow to elapse following positive EOD action, prior to making a manual approach.
 The times are mandatory and cover both the primary and secondary safe waiting periods.
 Note: the term soak times is used in some TCC EOD communities to refer to same things as safe waiting periods.